LiquidIce95/Quant_Data_Platform/platform_files/architecture.md

 Then tech selection boils down to selecting the tools that satisfy the definitions of our components, because then they satisfy the inferred relationships which compose the platform.
 The data platform is thus an instantiation of the conceptual architecture via the instances of the components that are given by concrete technologies.

+We will implictly assume that components themselves do not fail but that communication between them can.
+In reality we try to realize this property of components by using distributed solutions that provide scaling and fault tolerance.

 # Major Design decision

 ## Lambda Architecture